maria-amaltea/react-flickr-search/README.md

 #  React Js Image Search Engine using Flickr API and Redux

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an example of consuming data from a REST API using React and Redux.

 ## Available Scripts